Skip to main content

 Also known as: reversed pressure shift, backward-forward weight pattern

-A reverse weight shift describes the complete, swing-long pressure pattern that goes in the opposite direction from an efficient golf swing at both ends: weight moves toward the lead (target) side during the backswing rather than loading into the trail side, and then moves toward the trail side during the downswing rather than shifting decisively into the lead side through impact.
+A reverse weight shift describes the complete, swing-long pressure pattern that goes in the opposite direction from an efficient golf swing at both ends.
+This means weight moves toward the lead (target) side during the backswing rather than loading into the trail side, and then moves toward the trail side during the downswing rather than shifting decisively into the lead side through impact.
 Where a reverse pivot describes the backswing half of this problem in isolation, a reverse weight shift refers to the full, two-part reversal across the entire swing.

 Why it matters